Bill Russell: Racist abuse, controversy, and relationship with Boston fans

-Post-playing career
+Post-playing career and endeavors

 In 1971, Russell joined NBA on ABC to do commentary on the Game of the Week.
 His No. 6 jersey was retired by the Celtics on March 12, 1972, Russell had worn the same number 6 at the USF and for the 1956 U.S. Olympic team.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1975.
 Russell, who had a difficult relationship with the media, did not attend either ceremony.
 He attended his 2021 induction into the Basketball Hall of Fame as a coach.

 After retiring as a player, Russell had stints as head coach of the Seattle SuperSonics (1973–1977) and Sacramento Kings (1987–1988).
-His time as a non-player coach was lackluster; he led the struggling SuperSonics into the playoffs for the first time in franchise history, but Russell's defensive, team-oriented Celtics mindset did not mesh well with the team, and he left in 1977 with a 162–166 record.
+His time as a non-playing coach was lackluster; he led the struggling SuperSonics into the playoffs for the first time in franchise history, but Russell's defensive, team-oriented Celtics mindset did not mesh well with the team, and he left in 1977 with a 162–166 record.
 Russell's stint with the Kings was considerably shorter, his last assignment ending when the Kings went 17–41 to begin the 1987–88 NBA season.
 He finished with a 341–290 regular season record and was 34–27 in the playoffs.
 Russell also served as general manager of the SuperSonics during his coaching tenure, and held the same position with the Kings during the 1988–89 season.
 In addition, Russell ran into financial trouble.
 He had invested $250,000 in a rubber plantation in Liberia, where he had wanted to spend his retirement, but it went bankrupt.
 The same fate awaited his Boston restaurant Slade's, after which he had to default on a $90,000 government loan to purchase the outlet.
 The Internal Revenue Service discovered that Russell owed $34,430 in tax money and put a lien on his house.

 Russell became a vegetarian, took up golf, and worked as a color commentator for CBS and TBS throughout the 1970s into the mid-1980s, but he was uncomfortable as a broadcaster.
 He later said: "The most successful television is done in eight-second thoughts, and the things I know about basketball, motivation, and people go deeper than that."
 On November 3, 1979, Russell hosted Saturday Night Live, in which he appeared in several sports-related sketches.
 Russell also wrote books, usually written as a joint project with a professional writer, including 1979's Second Wind, and played Judge Roger Ferguson in the Miami Vice episode "The Fix" (aired March 7, 1986).
 In 1985, former Celtic teammate Don Chaney, who was head coach of the Los Angeles Clippers, asked Russell to tutor Benoit Benjamin, the third overall draft pick from Creighton University, who left after his junior season; according to Chaney, Russell did not get paid for it.